-Discover the Barolo, wine of kings and king of wines
+Discover Barolo: wine of kings and king of wines

 The history of Barolo (and the Langhe) began 2500 years ago with the Ligurian Stazielli population; among the first admirers of this nectar there were the Gauls, whose conquest of the territories beyond the Alps was also motivated by their predilection for the wine produced here.